asmit27rai/Futures-on-Chain/README.md

    Open the app in your browser at the localhost URL provided.

 10. **Configure MetaMask**:
-    - Add the Sapphire local testnet using the **Add Network** button.
+    - Add the Sapphire local testnet using the **Add Network** button on the upper right corner.
     - Connect your MetaMask wallet by selecting **Connect**.

 ---

-With these steps, you’re ready to interact with your Futures dApp on the Oasis Sapphire local network!
+With these steps, you’re ready to interact with your Futures on Chain dApp on the Oasis Sapphire local network!